Tennessee Franchise Tax: All the Information You Need

 Tennessee corporate net income tax is computed at.25% of the taxpayer’s net worth.
 This includes the net worth of the parent corporations.
 The franchise tax is based upon the net worth of the entity.
 The excise tax is based upon the taxable income of the entity.

-See also Tennessee LLC Annual Filing Requirements: A Guide For Your Business
+See also Tennessee Registered Agent: Find The Best One For Your Business

 Frequently Asked Questions